 A little elbow grease may also be all that’s necessary for tough-to-remove spills and messes.
 Plastic and nylon scrubbers are great for these instances.

 Rinse thoroughly with clean, clear water after cleaning to remove any residue from the cleaner.
 Otherwise, residue will attract dirt and may leave your surface with a dull appearance.
-Using clean water to rinse the porcelain is very important, so refill your bucket with new water rather than reusing dirty rinse water.
+Using clean water to rinse the surface is very important, so refill your bucket with new water rather than reusing dirty rinse water.

 Dry thoroughly — just give your surfaces a bit of time to air dry or wipe with a clean, dry mop or cloth.

-How to Disinfect Porcelain Tile
+How to Disinfect Porcelain and Ceramic Tile

 Consult the Environmental Protection Agency’s (EPA’s) list of registered disinfectants when deciding on which to use, and keep in mind that different disinfectants may be more appropriate for fighting specific bacteria or viruses.
-Be sure to thoroughly rinse away the suds after cleaning to prevent residue from drying on your porcelain.
+Be sure to thoroughly rinse away the suds after cleaning to prevent residue from drying on your surfaces.

 Note: Always follow the label’s instructions for safe use when cleaning with disinfectants and chemicals, such as ensuring proper ventilation and wearing gloves.